Examples Of Bad Website Design: Key Highlights

 7. Inaccessibility

-Enter website accessibility — a set of best practices that ensures your users (including those with disabilities) can access, navigate and interact with your website.
+Website accessibility is a set of best practices that ensures all users, including those with disabilities, can access, navigate and interact with your website.

 This inclusive approach removes barriers that might prevent people with various impairments, such as visual, auditory, cognitive, or motor disabilities, from using your website.

-Poor color contrast, or insufficient contrast between text and background colors, can make it difficult for users with low vision or color blindness to read your content.
+Poor contrast between text and background makes content difficult to read for users with low vision or color blindness and reduces readability across screens and lighting conditions.

 8. Malfunctioning Features & Functionality